Avail Personal Loans for Holiday ✓ up to 55 Lakhs ✓ Quick Disbursal ✓ Minimum Documentation!

 29 June – Sant Guru Kabir Jayanti

-• Significance: This day honors the 15th-century mystic poet and saint, Kabir Das.
-His timeless "Dohas" (couplets) promote social harmony, the equality of all humans, and a path of devotion that transcends religious boundaries.
+• Significance: This day honours the 15th-century mystic poet and saint, Kabir Das.
+His timeless 'Dohas' (couplets) promote social harmony, the equality of all humans, and a path of devotion that transcends religious boundaries.

-• Observation: State Public Holiday in Punjab, Haryana, Himachal Pradesh, and Chhattisgarh.
+• Observation: State public holiday in Punjab, Haryana, Himachal Pradesh, and Chhattisgarh (may vary slightly based on state notification).

 30 June – Remna Ni (Peace Accord Day)